xsxso/4578/HW - 30-8-18/README.md

 ```

-* Inside the service the `selectedPage` vaiable is injected into the service's `showByPageNumber` function.
+* Inside the service the `selectedPage` variable is injected into the service's `showByPageNumber` function.
 `ShowByPageNumber` repeats the contructor's `get` request, only this time concatenating the `selectedPage` variable to the URL which it queries, thus yielding different data:

 ```typescript